ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 - ChirpService
 - AuthorService

-These tests cover all of the different methods located in their respective classes.
+These tests cover all methods located in their respective classes.

 ##### IntegrationTests
 The _integration test_ project contains integration tests, using HTTP requests to test if the website contains implemented features in the HTML code.